 All our motorcycle insurance policies come with a number of benefits including cover to ride other motorcycles and 90-day European Union insurance – meaning that you can ride your Benelli bike anywhere in the EU with the peace of mind that you’ll be covered in the event of an accident.
 In addition, we can provide RAC Breakdown cover and helmet and leathers insurance to ensure that you’re not left out of pocket if the worst does happen.

 Getting a Benelli motorcycle insurance quote is easier than you may think.
-Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand to find our best deal for you.
+We search our panel of insurers to find you our best price for the cover you need.

 Benelli's official website – information about the brand, latest news, information about the manufacturer’s technology and R&D facilities and fun downloads.
 There is also a used bikes section – which is currently under construction.